fieldtrip/website/tutorial/cluster_permutation_freq.md

 ### Preprocessing, planar gradient and grand average

 To test the difference between the average TFRs for fully incongruent (FIC) and fully congruent (FC) sentence endings we use planar gradient data.
-To load the data structures containing time frequency grand averages of all ten subjects (available from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/cluster_permutation_freq/GA_TFR_orig.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/cluster_permutation_freq/GA_TFR_orig.mat)), use:
+To load the data structures containing time frequency grand averages of all ten subjects (available [here](https://download.fieldtriptoolbox.org/tutorial/cluster_permutation_freq/GA_TFR_orig.mat)), use:

     load GA_TFR_orig;